BaisycCoin/BaisycCoin/doc/README.md

 * See the documentation at the [BaisycCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BaisycCoin Forum](http://forum.baisyccoin.org/).
-* Join one of our Slack groups [BaisycCoin Slack Groups](https://baisyccoin.org/slack-logins/).
+* Join our DIscord Server  [BaisycCoin Discord Server](https://baisyccoin.org/slack-logins/).

 Building
 ---------------------